Loose History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Loose, Lose, Loohse, Lohse, Loohs, Loos, Loes, Loese, Losek, Loseck, Loseke, Losecke, Loseker, Losecker, Loosmann, Loosman and many more.

-Another 35 words (2 lines of text) are included under the topic Early Loose Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Loose Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Loose Settlers in United States in the 18th Century